Zojax/QZ3/README.md

 For detailed documentation please visit [docs folder](https://github.com/Zojax/QuickZopeCMS/docs)

-QuickZopeCMS is a good choise for medium to large projects, providing an intuitive interface for managing the following types of content:
+QuickZopeCMS is a good choice for medium to large projects, providing an intuitive interface for managing the following types of content:

 * standart web-pages
 * blog posts